tomcanham/pomodoro/README.md

 To build, install Node.js capable of dealing with at least ES6, as well as webpack.
 From the root of the project, run *npm install*.
 Then run *npm run build* to build the SPA.
 Finally, copy the bundle.js from the *dist* folder o the server/content folder, and serve up the files in server/content (a simple Node.js server is included for this purpose; you can CD into the server directory and just run *node index.js*).

 Testing uses the Jest, Chai, and Sinon frameworks.
 Right now there is only one set of basic tests (for the TaskList component), but this shows the basic methodology.
+To run tests (after *npm install* etc.), simply run *npm test*; this will run the Jest framework in "watch" mode, watching for changes.